You are here

 Utilizing an international theory of reconstruction, original fabrics were retained, preserved and reused whenever possible.
 Careful measures were taken to preserve as much of the original structure as possible and to restore the castle to its original beauty and grandeur.

 A Historic Sites Management planning grant from the New Jersey Historic Trust helped to fund the first stage of the massive renovation project.
 Subsequent grants from the New Jersey historic trust and the Bergen County Historic Preservation trust helped fund further renovations.
 The castle was unanimously approved for inclusion on the New Jersey Register of Historic Places in 2004.

 Behind paneled walls and drop ceilings installed during Fairleigh Dickinson’s use of the building from 1942 and 1994, the project team uncovered a myriad of hidden treasures such as domed ceilings, a working dumbwaiter, ebony cornice moldings, wainscoting and original plaster moldings.

 One of the most astonishing finds was a wall sculpture depicting a scene resembling 14th-century Florentine artwork found high above what was once a music room.

 Other treasures uncovered included opalescent stained glass windows, an original red clay tile roof, and ornate wrought iron railings that grace upper-level balconies.

 A New Beginning

 The historic structure, renovated to maintain its original richness and beauty, serves as a campus center to meet the needs of the student body, which has more than doubled in the last decade.
-It will also house the College’s chapel and administrative offices of admission, alumni relations and institutional advancement.
+It will also house the university’s chapel and administrative offices of admission, alumni relations and institutional advancement.
 Its first-floor parlors and meeting rooms will also be available for use by the public.